 What – a pink Catholic church?!
 Check out this Instagram worthy spot and also take a walk around their gardens.

 If you want a fun adventure in Vietnam, consider canyoning.
 It’s such a rush to rappel down a canyon and into the waters.
+Click here to reserve a spot for your canyoning adventure.

 Add these other Dalat waterfalls onto your list – Prenn and Datanla which are nearby the Dalat city center.